trpc/trpc/README.md

 # Motivation

-> This library is undergoing rapid development and should be considered experimental. 🤙

 tRPC is a framework for building strongly typed RPC APIs with TypeScript.
 Alternatively, you can think of it as a way to avoid APIs altogether.

 - No code generation.
 Simply write route in the backend and use on the frontend and get all the types inferred both on input and output.
 - No runtime bloat.
-TRPC has direct no deps and has tiny client-side footprint).
+TRPC has direct no deps and has tiny client-side footprint.
 - No double-declaration of types.
-Actually you don't have to declare types, as they are inferred.
+Actually you don't have to declare types at all, as they are inferred.
-- No documentation to be kept up-to-date
+- No documentation to be kept up-to-date.
-- Type guarantee in resolvers - input are parsed by the validation schema
+- Type guarantee in resolvers - inputs are parsed by the validation schema.
-- Got React-library but not tied to React (wanna make one for Svelte or Vue?
+- Batteries included with a React-library but not tied to React (wanna make one for Svelte or Vue?
 [Contact me](https://twitter.com/alexdotjs))
+- Works great with React + React Native.

-## Getting started
+# Getting started

 You can play with local examples: